 - Baer Reintegration Scholarship

 This scholarship covers all or part of tuitions across all degree levels.
 Applicants must have a diagnosis of schizophrenia, schizoaffective disorder, or bipolar disorder, and they currently must be receiving treatment.
 They must also be actively involved in rehabilitation or reintegration volunteer work.
 Students must submit transcripts, an essay, recommendation letters, and a summary of school financial needs.
-The deadline to apply is January 31, 2018.

 - Karen Aberson Memorial Scholarship

 Students with any type of disability are eligible for this $500 scholarship, but preference is given to those with documented psychological/emotional disabilities.
 Students must be currently enrolled at Florida Atlantic University, must complete at least six credit hours per semester, and must maintain a 2.0 grade average.
-Applications are available annually from March 15 to May 15.

 - DRK Attorneys Mental Health Scholarship

 Students who have struggled with mental illness are eligible for this $1,000 scholarship.
 They will be expected to submit a one- to three-page essay explaining how mental illness has affected their lives and the ways they have managed to overcome those obstacles.
 Recipients must be willing to have their story publicly shared, though they may do so anonymously if preferred.
 Other requirements include being a United States citizen currently enrolled at a college and a 3.0 GPA.
-The deadline for application is August 1, 2017.

 - Hannah Heltsley Memorial Scholarship